Perform A Wedding

 Universal Life Church Ministers Can Perform Weddings

 Anyone from anywhere in the world can gain the legal privilege of being able to perform a wedding in 48 US states simply by becoming legally ordained online through the Universal Life Church.
 The monopoly conventionally-ordained ministers have held on performing weddings for hundreds of years is over; your friends and family members can now do what used to take multiple years and thousands of dollars to accomplish at a seminary or theological college.
-Our ministers have performed tens of thousands of legally-recognized weddings since the ULC Monastery was founded in 2006, making “wedding officiant” the most commonly-taken role amongst our members.
+Our ministers have performed tens of thousands of legally-recognized weddings since the ULC Ministries was founded in 2006, making “wedding officiant” the most commonly-taken role amongst our members.

 Information on the following wedding-related topics can be found in the “How To Be A Minister” portion of the Minister Training section:

 Follow the simple steps below to become an ordained minister through the Universal Life Church and officiate a wedding of your very own.

 1. The first step to performing any wedding ceremony is to get ordained online through the ULC.
 If you are already ordained, contact us to make sure that your ordination is still on file.
 Having a ULC online ordination means that the state and county the marriage license is going to be filed in will give you the authority to solemnize a marriage there.